microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/00_Resource_Deployment/README.md

 # Resource Deployment

 This folder contains a PowerShell script that can be used to provision the Azure resources required to build your Blockchain solution.
-You may skip this folder if you prefer to provision your Azure resources via the Azure Portal or the 'Deploy to Azure' button in the root directory [README.MD](.).
+You may skip this folder if you prefer to provision your Azure resources via the Azure Portal.
 The PowerShell script will provision the following resources to your Azure subscription:

 | Resource              | Usage                                                                                     |